thormug/Twitch_API_v5/README.md

+# Forked to implement New Twitch Api (v5 will be deprecated) and some minors adjustements

 # Twitch_API_v5
 Simple module to use Twitch's API v5 for all endpoints.
 For details on optional parameters or required authentication scopes please follow the links to the Twitch docs.